Het is een feit dat een keten slechts zo sterk is als de zwakste schakel.

 Het verschil tussen een systeemfout en een misbruik van het rechtssysteem.

-Bij een misbruik van het rechtssysteem is vaak sprake van opzettelijke of kwaadwillige manipulatie van een systeem, waarbij machthebbers de regels actief verdraaien om individuen of groepen aan te pakken die eigenlijk nooit bedoeld waren om deel uit te maken van dat systeem.
+Bij misbruik van het rechtssysteem is vaak sprake van opzettelijke of kwaadwillige manipulatie van een systeem, waarbij machthebbers de regels actief verdraaien om individuen of groepen aan te pakken die eigenlijk nooit bedoeld waren om deel uit te maken van dat systeem.

 De analogie van de vis die in een boom probeert te klimmen, illustreert perfect hoe iets dat nooit in een systeem had moeten passen, oneerlijk kan worden beoordeeld of bestraft.